hanscappelle/optitrip-ev-android/README.md

 ## TODO

-* add about info
+* release iOS version of this app
-* create some donation option
+* add about info + create some donation option
 * update navigation icons
-* remember last input values
+* have input masks and input validation
-* have input masks
+* remove obfuscation from release app

 ## Version History